curtiseinsmann/curtiseinsmann-website/_posts/2018-06-23-defensive-ruby-against-amazon-s3-testevent.markdown

 ### Coding against the s3:TestEvent

-It turns out that the `s3:TestEvent` is an SNS notification that is sent whenever the notification configuration on the S3 bucket is established.
+What we've come across here is the `s3:TestEvent`.
+It's an SNS notification that is sent whenever the notification configuration on the S3 bucket is established.
 Most of the time, this test event goes unnoticed, because upon initial creation of these resources, there usually aren't any active processors of the messages.
 You're likely to only run into the `s3:TestEvent` when making modifications on resources that are already consuming the data.

 As you can see from the JSON message above, the embedded JSON string for the "Message" value does not have the "Records" key.
 Thus, our code fails when trying to call `['Records']` on a `nil` value.
 We can utilize [Ruby's `fetch` method][fetch] to clean our code up and avoid these errors (I've left out the intialization and `receive_message` blocks).